Mama Lisa's World

 Read by Carolina Caliaba

-This artilce was posted on Monday, June 25th, 2012 at 6:09 pm and is filed under Carl Sandburg, Languages, Poems, Poetry, Poets.
+This article was posted on Monday, June 25th, 2012 at 6:09 pm and is filed under Carl Sandburg, English, Languages, Poems, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply